-Vilarinho, now known as Vilarinho das Furnas, was a village in the parish of Campo do Gerês, located in the municipality of Terras de Bouro, Braga district, and since 1971 has been submerged by the dam of Vilarinho das Furnas Dam.
+Vilarinho, now known as Vilarinho das Furnas, was a village in the parish of Campo do Gerês, located in the municipality of Terras de Bouro, district of Braga, and since 1971 has been submerged by the dam of Vilarinho das Furnas.

-In a practically isolated and lost corner between Serra Amarela, to the north and west, and Serra do Gerês, to the south and east, it is still possible to see some of the houses, in ruins, when the water level drops, during the dry season, or when the dam releases water for cleaning.
+In a corner practically isolated and lost between the Serra Amarela, to the north and west, and the Serra do Gerês, to the south and east, it is still possible to observe some of the houses, in ruins, when the water level goes down, in a period of drought, or when the dam releases water for cleaning.

-As is customary in the Minho area, Vilarinho's houses consisted of two floors: the ground floor for storing cattle and collecting agricultural machinery, and the upper floor for housing.
+As is customary in the Minho area, Vilarinho's houses consisted of two floors: the ground floor, to store the cattle and collect the agricultural machinery, and the upper floor, which served as housing.

-It was known by the community regime that functioned autonomously from the general and national laws.
-Who made and respected them was a six-member board headed by a janitor.
-This board was made up of the elected heads of household where the man was preponderant.
+It was known for the community system that operated autonomously from general and national laws.
+Who elaborated them and made them respect was a board of six members led by a caretaker.
+This board was made up of elected heads of households where the man was predominant.

-Women could be seated on the board if they were widows or if their husband had emigrated.
-At the time of its extinction, in October 1970, about 250 people lived in the village, in 57 families.
+Women could sit on the board if they were widows or if their husband had emigrated.
+At the time of its extinction in October 1970, about 250 people in 57 families lived in the village.